 Implement feedback loops

-Also known as Kanban Cadences, feedback loops are an essential part of any process and specially important for evolutionary change.
+Also known as Kanban Cadences, feedback loops are an essential part of any Lean organization.
+Feedback loops are like the heart beat making all the organization move at the same rhythm.
 Improving feedback in all areas of the process and levels of the company is important.

 Kanban defines seven specific feedback loops, or cadences.
 Cadences are the cyclical reviews that drive continuous improvement and effective service delivery.
 The seven cadences are shown in the section below with suggested frequencies for the reviews in typical systems: